Learn how to apply as a:

 A scholarship is a monetary award that does not have to be repaid.
 Scholarships are a great way to help subsidize the costs associated with attending college.

 Through the UW-La Crosse Foundation, UW-La Crosse is able to award over $500,000 in scholarship money each year.
 Not only are scholarships available to entering freshman students, but also to continuing UW-La Crosse students.
-Admitted high school seniors can apply for Foundation Scholarships Oct.
+Admitted high school seniors can apply for Foundation Scholarships between Oct.
 1 to Feb.
 1.

 If you experience any issues logging in or applying for Foundation Scholarships, please review our Frequently Asked Questions.